idaholab/mastodon/doc/content/sqa/mastodon_sdd.md

 solutions for its physics that derive from the base classes defined by the MOOSE framework and the modules that it depends on.

-{{app}} provides specialized `Material` classes that define the constitutive behavior of soils and seismic protective systems that are often used in earthquake engineering. {{app}} also provides `DiracKernels` that describe the energy release during an earthquake, `BC`s that create an absorbing boundary to simulate an infinite domain, and miscellaneous `Action` and
+{{app}} provides specialized `Material` classes that define the constitutive behavior of soils, structures, and seismic protective systems that are often used in earthquake engineering. {{app}} also provides `DiracKernels` that describe the energy release during an earthquake, `BC`s that create an absorbing boundary to simulate an infinite domain, and miscellaneous `Action` and
 `VectorPostprocessor` classes to facilitate various aspects of these simulations.
 Much of the functionality of {{app}} is provided by the MOOSE modules that it builds on.
 !template-end!